fatality1922/Flight_Zones_3D_Visualization/README.md

 in cases when zones have equal heights.
 This implies some inaccuracy, nevertheless it has minimal impact </br> on the proper presentation of the zones.

+Planned features:
+- add zones to global variable via Redux/Context
+- add user manual and short description
+- add cache buster
+- add display of version number based on date of the build